Paddock plantation timelapse

 Camera design

-The camera is made from various parts lying around, mainly comprising of an old android phone, car usb charger, cordless drill battery, very crude charge controller (constant current supply based on an LM317 and a few diodes) and solar panel.
+The camera is made from various parts lying around, mainly comprising an old android phone, car USB charger, cordless drill battery, very crude charge controller (constant current supply based on an LM317 and a few diodes) and solar panel.

 The Automate application is used to schedule when photos are taken.
 When it is time, this calls a shell script that simulates a button press to turn on the screen, launches the take photo activity of the Open Camera app and waits for it to take 3 photos using exposure bracketing.
 Once this is done, the script closes the camera app and turns off the display again.